Claussss/VocMatch/README.md

 ### Pitch Curve Approach

 #### Intuition
-This approach is based on the extraction of pitch curves from monophonic audio recordings and polyphonic accompaniments for the subsequent calculation of similarity.
+This approach is based on the extraction of pitch curves from monophonic audio recordings and polyphonic arrangements for the subsequent calculation of similarity.

 #### Data